UTexas

 The Teresa Lozano Long Institute of Latin American Studies

-LLILAS hosts an average of three Latin American visiting professors annually through the Edward Larocque Tinker Chair in Latin American Studies, endowed by the Tinker Foundation, for distinguished Latin American scholars; and the UT-Fulbright Visiting Professorship, under an agreement with the Fulbright Commission of Brazil.
+LLILAS hosts an average of three Latin American visiting professors annually through the Edward Larocque Tinker Chair in Latin American Studies, endowed by the Tinker Foundation fund for distinguished Latin American scholars.

 In September 2011, LLILAS joined forces with the Nettie Lee Benson Latin American Collection, the largest university research collection on Latin America in the United States, to become LLILAS Benson Latin American Studies and Collections.
-Operating under a leadership team led by a LLILAS director and a Benson director, the partnership seeks to generate knowledge and understanding of Latin America and U.S. Latina/o communities through teaching, research, digital archives, outreach, and scholarly exchange.
+Operating under a leadership team led by a LLILAS director and a Benson director, the partnership seeks to generate knowledge and understanding of Latin America and U.S. Latina/o communities, as well as the Black Diaspora in the Americas, through teaching, research, digital archives, outreach, and scholarly exchange.
 Throughout the year, LLILAS Benson sponsors symposia and lectures by visiting and resident specialists, and engages the public through public events, exhibits, and outreach to K–16 educators and students to foster greater knowledge of Latin America around the state and the nation.

-LLILAS Benson is also a frequent collaborator with a number of partner institutions, including The University of Texas Libraries, the Bernard and Audre Rapoport Center for Human Rights and Justice, the Center for Mexican American and Latina/o Studies, the Department of African and African Diaspora Studies, the Center for Women’s and Gender Studies, and the Department of Spanish and Portuguese.
+LLILAS Benson is also a frequent collaborator with a number of partner institutions, including The University of Texas Libraries, the Bernard and Audre Rapoport Center for Human Rights and Justice, the Departments of Mexican American and Latina/o Studies, African and African Diaspora Studies, Women’s and Gender Studies, and Spanish and Portuguese, as well as the Native American and Indigenous Studies Program.
 In addition, LLILAS Benson has formal relationships with many institutions throughout Latin America, fostering the exchange of students, faculty, and research.

 LLILAS runs two area centers, the Mexico Center and the Brazil Center.
 The Mexico Center was established in 1980 to coordinate the advancement of Mexican studies at the University.
 Its initiatives bring together students, faculty, visiting researchers, and the communities of Austin, Texas, and Mexico to foster a fuller understanding of the region.
 The center's Puentes initiative, inaugurated in 2019, established a yearly summit designed to foster collaboration between UT Austin scholars and their Mexican counterparts in a variety of fields.
 The Mexico Center sponsors the annual Austin Lecture on Contemporary Mexico, which invites a prominent Mexican intellectual to campus.
 The Brazil Center, founded in 1995, supports Brazilian studies across academic disciplines at the university in order to promote collaborative research and exchange between Texas and Brazil.
 Approximately one-quarter of LLILAS-affiliated faculty dedicate all or part of their research and/or instruction to Brazil-related content in diverse disciplines.
 LLILAS also houses the Argentine Studies Program to facilitate scholarly exchange between Argentina and the University.
 The institute’s Center for Indigenous Languages of Latin America (CILLA) and its Indigenous Languages Initiative promote research and training programs about Indigenous languages, as well as teaching by native-speakers of Indigenous languages that form an important part of the society and culture of Latin America.
 The Archiving Black América initiative centers archival work and research on the Black Diaspora in Latin America.
 The Caribbean Studies Initiative showcases UT Austin's interdisciplinary cohort of Caribbean-focused scholars and students.